AlessandroKE/OOP_IN-PHP/text.md

  Constructors in OOP
  Constructors in object-oriented programming (OOP) in PHP are special methods that are automatically called when an object is created from a class.
 Constructors are used to initialize the object's properties or perform any necessary setup operations.
+ Destructors in PHP are special methods that are automatically called when an object is destroyed or goes out of scope.
+They are used to perform any necessary cleanup or finalization tasks before an object is destroyed.